 What if I don’t want to book online?

-You can buy passes in person at agents located near to national parks, although one of the agents nearby to Deep Creek Conservation Park said that they didn’t handle many bookings.
+You can buy passes in person at agents located near to national parks.
+One of the agents nearby to Deep Creek Conservation Park said that they didn’t handle many bookings.
 The department spokesperson agreed, saying that “bookings processed by our regional booking agents account for less than ten percent of the total bookings made”.

 How is it policed?